Green Wing Special: Alternative ending

-An alternative ending was made for the special which was never broadcast, but was put as an extra on the DVD.
+An alternative ending was made for the special, which was never broadcast, but was put as an extra on the DVD.
 In this version of the ending, when Mac sees Caroline floating away, he runs down the stairs and out of the castle to save her.
 Caroline begins to descend, and both Mac and Guy grab hold of one her legs to bring her down, but instead they are lifted into the air with her.
-While the three fly away Caroline exclaims "We're all going to die!", to which Mac quite sternly says "Caroline, there's something I've been meaning to tell you", opening the possibility that Mac is not going to die.
+While the three fly away, Caroline exclaims "We're all going to die!", to which Mac quite sternly says "Caroline, there's something I've been meaning to tell you," opening the possibility that Mac is not going to die.
 Meanwhile, Alan and Joanna, after walking into the sea, are last seen hanging onto a buoy waiting to drown.
-They are still talking and waiting for the ocean to drown them.
+They are still talking while waiting for the ocean to drown them.

 This ending was the favourite amongst the actors.
 Mangan said that the alternative ending was the best moment in the whole of Green Wing.
 However, the alternative ending was rejected and the writers favoured the ending that was eventually broadcast.
 It is believed that the alternative ending would have been broadcast if a third series was being made, as that ending was much more ambiguous, since Alan and Joanna are still seen alive and Mac tells Caroline that he still has something to say.
+In fact, for the recording of the DVD commentary, they were watching the special with the alternative ending, indicating that the decision to switch endings was made sometime between recording of the commentary and broadcast.
+Speaking on the commentary, Rhind-Tutt says that he was glad that after much discussion they chose the ending "they all wanted", with "the three of them flying off together", however, this was not the version that was eventually broadcast.